Collected Papers of William Sanjour

 March 5, Congressional Testimony on Sanjour v EPA.
 I suppose I should be flattered that the mighty United States government wrote a law just to silence only me and one other person.
 The law was a result of years of frustration at EPA trying to silence Hugh Kaufman and me from speaking out in public in opposition to government policy and the embarrassment at having to answer complaints from important people why the agency had to tolerate this conduct.
 For example when Lois Gibbs and I were invited to speak in Alberta, Canada in opposition to a hazardous waste landfill, the landfill operator wrote a scathing letter to the administrator wondering how a government official could do that "without putting his continued government employment in jeopardy" (see also e.g. a letter from Pennsylvania and an editorial from North Carolina).
 The Canadian government was also up in arms.
 EPA was humiliated at having to apologize not only to the landfill operator but to the State Department as well.
 This, my fifth Congressional testimony dealt with the origins of the law by the Federal Office of Government Ethics (an oxymoron) and the lies used to justify it.
 The lawsuit to overthrow it, Sanjour v EPA, brought by the National Whistleblower Center eventually prevailed but one is nevertheless left apprehensive at the Stalinist tactics the government is willing to use to silence perfectly legal dissent.
 Posted 12/3/99.

 February.
 Why EPA Is Like It Is and What Can Be Done About It.
-A rather long (35 pages) essay on how regulatory agencies become corrupted.
+A rather long (35 pages) essay on the problems of regulatory agencies.
 Published by Peter Montague's Environmental Research Foundation.
-Posted 6/7/2010.
+Posted June 7.
+2010.